[As Amended April 11, 2019]

 Section 1: Expenditures

 All funds will be expended in accordance with the annual budget as amended by local meetings.
-Expenditure of funds for items not included in the budget or spending over line items in the budget must be approved in advance by the Executive Board or local meeting in accordance with the general policy of the Local.
+Expenditure of funds for items not included in the budget or spending over line items in the budget must be approved in advance by the Coordinating Committee or local meeting in accordance with the general policy of the Local.

 Section 2: Bank Accounts